k88hudson/git-flight-rules/README.md

 # Flight rules for git

+## Conventions for this document

+For clarity's sake all examples in this document use customized bash prompt in order to indicate the current branch and whether or not there are staged changes.
+The branch is enclosed in brackets, and a `*` next to the branch name indicates staged changes.

-## Adding unstaged changes to the previous commit
+## Adding staged changes to the previous commit

 ```
 (my-branch*)$ git commit --amend